michiganaerospace/mathtools/README.md

 ##### ```Fit.config(x=None, nb_bases=0, basis_type=None, reg_coefs=None)```

 Recomputes the basis given a change in the underlying parameters.
-When the basis is update, all existing fit results are discarded.
+When the basis is updated, all existing fit coefficients are discarded.

 > ARGUMENTS
 >   - **```x — array_like```**: Vector of abscissa values — an ```nb_samples```